lamhq/tech-notes/pages/devops/aws/big-data/glue.md

 It can design a schema for your data.

-It can import data from: S3, RDS, AWS CloudFront, AWS CloudTrail, AWS Billing, AWS Elastic Load Balancing, on-premises database that supports JDBC.
+It can import data from:
+- S3
+- RDS
+- AWS CloudFront
+- AWS CloudTrail
+- AWS Billing
+- AWS Elastic Load Balancing
+- on-premises database that supports JDBC